Rise Over Run

 A whiskey-forward bar on the fifth floor of Hotel Zelos with over 640 whiskeys, craft cocktails, and a heated outdoor patio with fire pits.
 Steps from Moscone Center and Union Square.

 A tropical-themed cocktail bar with San Francisco’s largest patio, brunch with drag shows on Sundays, and creative cocktails in the Tenderloin.
-An unexpected oasis on Jones Street.
+The patio is the draw on a warm Jones Street evening.

 San Francisco’s original dance music institution.
-The largest nightclub in the city with a world-class sound system and DJs from around the world.
+The largest nightclub in the city, with a serious sound system and DJs from around the world.

 A SoMa nightclub that’s been open since 1985 with two stages, four dance floors, and programming that runs from live music to burlesque to all-ages shows.
 DNA Pizza next door feeds the late-night crowd.